fluencelabs/ethdenver-hackathon/web3-examples/Readme.md

 [WASM](https://developer.mozilla.org/en-US/docs/WebAssembly) is a relatively new concept and WASM for backend services is even newer, e.g., [wasmer](https://github.com/wasmerio/wasmer), [WASI](https://github.com/CraneStation/wasi), and progressing at a rapid clip.
 Yet, there are still limitations we need to be aware of.
 For example, sock support and async capabilities are currently not available but should be soon.
 Not to worry, we can work with and around those constraints and still build effective solutions.

 For the the time being, our go-to transport comes courtesy of [curl](https://curl.se/docs/) as a service.
 Please note that curl generally does not provide web socket (ws, wss) capabilities, https is our transport tool of choice.
 This has a few implications especially with blockchain client access as a service, e.g., a subset of the Ethereum JSON RPC calls in [Infura](https://infura.io/docs/ethereum/wss/introduction), for example, are only accessible via wss, although [Alchemy](https://www.alchemyapi.io/) offers an alternative.
+Using curl generally has no performance penalties and in most cases actually speeds things, it should be noted that leaving the secure wasm sandbox comes at a cost: a node provider can easily monitor and exploit curl call data, such as api-keys.
+If that is a major, e.g., production, concern, we recommend you run your own node; if it is more of a testnet concern, we recommend using project-specific api-keys, and rotate them periodically.
+As soon as WASM enables sockets, curl calls can be replace with wasm-native transport(s).

 As mentioned earlier, async is currently not quite there but the Fluence team has implemented a cron-based work-around to allow polling.
 See below, TODO need document link, for more info.